syncfusion-content/windowsforms-docs/WindowsForms/multicolumntreeview/Overview.md

 **Style Architecture** - Supports a flexible style architecture to let users define the styles for nodes at different levels of the Tree.
 It helps the users to specify the styles for a specific node.

+**Columns** - Supports to add multiple columns and subitems.

 **CheckBox and OptionButton support** - Interactive check boxes that could be checked or unchecked, which will indicate the check state of the child node’s check boxes.
 Node can also hold option buttons.

+**Load on demand** - Provides the user to delay the loading of nodes in Trees, until the user initiates the nodes to expand.

-**States** - Tree nodes can hold left images, right images and images for different state of the nodes like expand and collapse.
+**Image settings** - Tree nodes can hold left images, right images and images for different state of the nodes like expand and collapse.

 **Appearance** - Provides the background and foreground properties for customizing the appearance of the control.